Innocellular Empowers Next-Generation Cell Therapy With Customizable Cell Culture Media Platform

-(MENAFN- Market Press Release) February 19, 2024 8:44 pm - InnoCellular introduces customizable cell culture media platform, in advancing the development of next-generation cell therapy.
-The platform encourages innovation among research and clinical professionals, to enhance the existing pipeline.
+The platform encourages innovation among research and clinical professionals, to enhance the pipeline and development of next-generation cell therapy.

-Singapore, February 20 2024 - InnoCellular Tech Ptd Ltd ("InnoCellular"), a pioneering spin-off from the Agency for Science, Technology and Research (A*STAR), proudly announces the launch of its platform for customized cell culture media formulation.
-Leveraging cutting-edge scientific expertise in supporting cell therapy, InnoCellular is set to redefine the landscape of cell culture technologies, providing tailored solutions for researchers and industry professionals.
+SINGAPORE, February 20, 2024 /EINPresswire / -- InnoCellular Tech Ptd Ltd (“InnoCellular”), a pioneering spin-off from the Agency for Science, Technology and Research (A*STAR), proudly announces the launch of its platform for customized cell culture media formulation.
+Leveraging cutting-edge scientific expertise in supporting cell therapy , InnoCellular is set to redefine the landscape of cell culture technologies, providing tailored solutions for researchers and industry professionals.

 As a spin-off of A*STAR, InnoCellular inherits a legacy of excellence in scientific research and innovation.
 The company specializes in the development of advanced cell culture media, aiming to meet the diverse and evolving needs of the biomedical and biotechnology sectors.
 The introduction of the customized cell culture media formulation service marks a significant milestone in the company's commitment to advancing cellular research and therapeutic development, making cell therapy affordable for patients.